 Emma Mattress Review

-In this Emma mattress review we take a look at this 12″ all foam mattress that features a combination of different foams to create a balanced feel and that is supposed to provide the perfect amount of comfort and support necessary for a better and healthier night’s sleep.
+In this Emma mattress review we take a look at this 12″ all foam mattress that features a combination of different foams to create a balanced feel and that provides the perfect amount of comfort and support necessary for a better and healthier night’s sleep.

 The company has created a mattress that is designed to provide optimal spinal alignment through its patented technology.
-It is supposed to provide you with the perfect balance of comfort and support you need for a pain-free and healthy night’s sleep regardless of the position in which you choose to sleep.
-Whether it does, remains to be seen.
+It provides the perfect balance of comfort and support you need for a pain-free and healthy night’s sleep regardless of the position in which you choose to sleep.

 This in-depth review of the Emma mattress evaluates all of the criteria we use to determine what constitutes a good mattress, which includes firmness / support, comfort, sleeping hot, and other features as outlined below.

-In this review we will share our UPDATED impressions of the Emma mattress based on our experience sleeping on this all foam mattress the last few months and explain why it may (or may NOT) benot be the right pick for you.
+In this review we will share our updated impressions of the Emma mattress based on our experience sleeping on this all foam mattress the last few months and explain why it may be the right pick for you.
 (Review updated)

 Construction and Materials

 The Emma mattress is a 12″ all foam mattress made up of 3 layers of various types of foam:

 - 1.5″ Adaptive Airgocell Foam Layer – This layer is 1.5″ of breathable and adaptable Airgocell foam that quickly responds to pressure and has an open cell structure which dissipates excessive body heat and helps keep things cool throughout the night by allowing the air to circulate freely through the mattress.